SpacePlushy/cashflow-scheduler/README.md

 Troubleshooting

 - `python` vs `python3`: these may be different interpreters with different site‑packages.
 If `python -m pytest` fails but `python3 -m pytest` works, install missing deps for your `python` (e.g., `python -m pip install --user --break-system-packages pytest ortools`) or use the repo venv (`.venv/bin/python -m pytest`).
-- OR‑Tools for verify: the `verify` command requires OR‑Tools.
-If unavailable, `verify` exits non‑zero.
-Install it for your interpreter: `python -m pip install --user --break-system-packages 'ortools>=9.8'`.
+- OR‑Tools required: CP-SAT is the default backend.
+Install it for your interpreter with `python -m pip install --user 'ortools>=9.8'`.
+CLI/API will fall back to DP (and warn) if it is missing.

 Calendar Export